product-security-group/Security_Ladders/Chief_Security_Officer_[CSO]/CSO_NICE_Mapping.md

 Mapping based on Role(s):
 **Executive Cyber Leadership ( OV-EXL-001)**

+**NOTE:** For CPA.1, please use the respective functional ladders for skills.

 | ID# | Knowledge (K) | Skills (S) | Tasks (T) | Abilities (A) |
 | ----- | --------- | ------------| --------- | ------------------ |
 | CPA.1 |  |  |  | |